izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \langle \psi | A_1 \otimes B_1 + A_1 \otimes B_2 + A_2 \otimes B_1 - A_2 \otimes B_2 | \psi \rangle \leq  \langle \psi | 2\sqrt{2}\mathbf{1} | \psi \rangle
 \end{equation}

-Then, an operator equation is formed.
+From this, an operator equation is formed.

 \begin{equation}
 X = 2\sqrt{2}\mathbf{1} - A_1 \otimes B_1 - A_1 \otimes B_2 - A_2 \otimes B_1 + A_2 \otimes B_2 \geq 0